entelognathus/Coelacanth-phylogeny/Character list of coelacanths to be compiled.md

 > - Character XX in 'early gnathostome phylogeny dataset'.

-> - Clement *et al.* (in review): " Forey (1998, char.
+> - Clement *et al.* (2024): " Forey (1998, char.
 36) reported that the lacrimojugal ends anteriorly without or with an anterior angle.
 This downward angle is present in some species (e.g., *Whiteia woodwardi*, *Atacamaia solitaria*, *Coelacanthus granulatus*) in which the lacrimojugal extends more anteriorly than the anterior limit of the orbit.
 This angle is distinct from the angle that could be observed at mid-length of the ventral margin of the lacrimojugal (e.g., *Diplocercides*, *Ticinepomis*).
 Character 78 is linked with character 74."

 > - The coding of *Qujingodus* is ?.